 Bakersfield is one of the most attractive larger cities for people who are young, single, educated, and upwardly-mobile career starters.
 This makes it a good place to live for young singles in their 20s and 30s and who have undergraduate or graduate degrees and are starting their professional careers.
 Although Bakersfield is a large city, this demographic is significant enough that young professionals will find many others like themselves here, with really good opportunities for friendships, recreation, romance, and more.

-The education level of Bakersfield citizens is a little higher than the average for US cities and towns: 23.60% of adults in Bakersfield have at least a bachelor's degree.
+The citizens of Bakersfield are slightly better educated than the national average of 21.84% for all cities and towns, with 23.60% of adults in Bakersfield having a bachelor's degree or advanced degree.

 The per capita income in Bakersfield in 2022 was $33,405, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $133,620 for a family of four.
 However, Bakersfield contains both very wealthy and poor people as well.